-Figure 2-2 The left side of the computer
+Figure 2-2 The left side of the computer (R950)

-1.DC IN 19V jack
+- 1. DC IN 19V jack

-4. Memory media slot 5.
-Optical disc drive

-2.Universal Serial Bus (USB 2.0 or 3.0)
+- 2. Cooling vents

+- 3. External RGB monitor port

+- 4. HDMI out port or DisplayPort

-3. Universal Serial Bus (USB 2.0) port
+- 5. Universal Serial Bus (USB 3.0) port

+- 6. Memory media slot

+- 7. ExpressCard slot or Smart Card slot

-^{} Provided with some models.
+- Provided with some models.

 Product appearance depends on the model you purchased.

-) ⊕ 9V DC IN 19V jack The AC adaptor connects to this jack in order to power the computer and charge its internal batteries.
+The AC adaptor connects to this jack in order to power the computer and charge its internal batteries.
 Please note that you should only use the model of AC adaptor supplied with the computer at the time of purchase - using the wrong AC adaptor can cause damage to the computer.
+Cooling vents The cooling vents help the processor to avoid overheating.